 Minnesota State Grant

 The Minnesota State Grant Program is a state-funded need-based program and is available for students who have not yet attended eight full-time semesters of postsecondary education or the equivalent.
-To receive a State Grant for a term, the FAFSA must be submitted to the federal processing center within 30 days of the institution’s term start date.
-The average award for a full-time student for one year is about $1,857.
+To receive a State Grant for a term, the FAFSA must be submitted to the federal processing center by June 30th of the school year in question.
+For example, for school year 2023-2024, the deadline is June 30th, 2024 and for school year 2024-2025, the deadline is June 30th, 2025.
+In The average award for a full-time student for one year is about $2,905 (fiscal year 2022).

 The program works in coordination with the Federal Pell Grant Program.
 It’s available to Minnesota residents who enroll for at least three credits as undergraduate students in programs leading to certificates, degrees or diplomas at a participating school within the state.
 Students are responsible to pay at least 50 percent of their cost of attendance from savings, earnings, loans, or other financial aid from the college or a private source.